lowRISC/opentitan/sw/README.md

 ## Building

-OpenTitan software is built using [Meson](https://mesonbuild.com), although OpenTitan's project structure is sufficiently ideosyncratic that we use a custom workflow.
+OpenTitan software is built using [Meson](https://mesonbuild.com), although OpenTitan's project structure is sufficiently idiosyncratic that we use a custom workflow.

 For example, to build the OpenTitan executable located at `sw/device/examples/hello_world` for FPGA, run the following commands:
 ```console